DejanPopov/DejanPopov/README.md

 - 👋 Hi, I’m @DejanPopov :)
 - 👀 I’m interested in ... programming!
 Mostly embedded stuff and making games!
 - 🌱 I’m currently learning ...
-Bare-Metal programming.
+C#/C++ development.
 - 💞️ I’m looking to collaborate on ...
 Lady Luck take over this one ?
 - 📫 How to reach me ... https://www.linkedin.com/in/dejan-popov-779343107/